-Detroit White Lead Works, Detroit (Rogers brushing laquer), 13 t, thru Erwin, Wasey & Co.
-Inc., Chi-
+Detroit White Lead Works, Detroit (Rogers brushing laquer), 13 t. thru Erwin, Wasey & Co.
+Inc., Chicago.

 MICROPHONE PROGRESS-Kolin Hager, manager of WGY, Schenectady, shown beside a bank of mikes marking the progress of broadcasting since WGY was founded Feb.
 20, just 13 years ago, when Hager was program director.
-The station celebrated its anniversary by broadcasting over each of these mikes with explanations by W. J. Purcell, chief engineer.
-Left to right are telephone transmitter, black; one-button carbon mike; two button carbon mikes; three types of condenser mikes including the goese needs and ribbon or velocity mikes. mikes, including the goose neck, and ribbon or velocity mike.
+The station celebrated its anniversary by broad-casting over each of these mikes with explanations by W. J. Purcell, chief engineer.
+Left to right are telephone transmitter, black; one-but-ton carbon mike; two button carbon mikes; three types of condenser mikes; including the goose neck and ribbon or velocity mike mikes, including the goose neck, and ribbon or velocity mike.